Mohammed Junaid Thorne: Personal life

 Thorne is on the Australian Federal Government's terrorism watchlist for his inflammatory social media posts and for lectures indicating support for Islamic State.

 On 15 January 2015 Thorne's home in Bass Hill, New South Wales was raided by Australian Federal Police (AFP) officers.
 He was served with a notice to appear at court in Perth.
 When traveling between Sydney and Perth, with Omer Issak and Mostafa Shiddiquzzaman, they all used false names.
-All three plead guilty to the charges.
+All three pleaded guilty to the charges.
 Shiddiquzzuman was sentenced to four months in custody, while Issak received a "community-based order" earlier the same year in Perth.
 On 15 June 2015 Thorne was sentenced to nine months' jail.
 He was released on bail pending an appeal of his sentence.
 In August Thorne was sentenced to eight months, with a minimum of four.
 He is being held in segregation at Goulburn Correctional Centres supermax facility after being classified with the most secure rating, AA.

 In 2019 Thorne was charged with drug- and firearm-supply offences.